This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Before discussing what makes Monstera a good houseplant, let us know the types of species of the plant.
 There are two major species of Monstera cultivated as houseplants – Monstera deliciosa and Monstera adansonii.
 These are distinguished based on the looks and length of their leaves.

-Monstera adansonii has longer, tapered leaves with completely enclosed leaf holes, while Monstera deliciosa have leaf holes that eventually grow towards the edge and open up as they mature.
+Monstera adansonii has longer, tapered leaves with completely enclosed leaf holes, while Monstera deliciosa has leaf holes that grow towards the edge and open up as they mature.

 However, there are as many as 48 different species of Monstera.
-Not all of them can be grown indoors, and some are extremely rare to find.
+Not all of them can be grown indoors; some are extremely rare.
 The species mentioned above are great houseplants; one can easily find them in their local nursery.

 Basics of Growing Monstera